williamjwang/CS-Coursework/README.md

 Hello!

-This repository contains some programs which I wrote during Introduction to CS!
+This repository contains some programs which I wrote for my Introduction to Computer Science Class (Fall 2019).
+Feel free to look through my programs!